 *From rucking alone — without dietary changes.
 Add a 300–500 cal/day dietary deficit to accelerate results.

 Source: Warburton DER, et al. Health benefits of physical activity: the evidence.
 Canadian Medical Association Journal.
 2006.
-Aerobic exercise and cardiovascular health outcomes referenced.

 Source: Ainsworth BE, et al. Compendium of Physical Activities update.
 PubMed.
 MET-based calorie estimates for load carriage activities.